david-randoll/ICSI-499---Algorithmn-animation/README.md

 # <a name="Contributions"/>Contribution
 This application was created by four hard-working students at the University at Albany:
+Sponsore by Dr. Qi Wang from SUNY, University at Albany.

    * David
    * Kyler